Why It Works

 Pat shrimp dry with paper towels and place in a small bowl.
 Add 1 teaspoon canola oil and 1/2 teaspoon fish sauce.
 Mix well and set aside in refrigerator.

 Place rice noodles in a large bowl and cover with boiling water.
-Let stand for 5 minutes.
-Drain noodles in a colander, rinse with cold running water, then drain until dry.
-Using scissors, cut bundle of noodles in half.
+Let stand until pliable, about 5 minutes.
+Drain noodles in a colander, then transfer to a rimmed baking sheet with a wire rack set in it.
+Spread noodles in an even layer, then, using scissors, cut noodles in half.

-Place garlic in a small bowl and add soy sauce, Shaoxing wine, white pepper, sugar, and remaining 2 teaspoons fish sauce.
-Mix well and set sauce aside.
+Place garlic in a small bowl and add 2 teaspoons curry powder along with soy sauce, Shaoxing wine, white pepper, sugar, remaining 2 teaspoons fish sauce.
+Mix well, thinning with 2 teaspoons water, then set sauce aside.

 Heat 1 teaspoon canola oil in a wok or nonstick skillet over high heat, tilting to swirl oil, until smoking.
 Add eggs and let cook undisturbed for about 10 second, then gently move the eggs back and forth with a spatula until they start to firm up.
 Break eggs into small pieces, then set aside in a large bowl.

 Wipe wok clean again.
 Heat remaining 2 tablespoons canola oil over high heat until smoking.
 Add rice-stick noodles and stir-fry for 30 seconds.
-Add sauce and remaining 2 teaspoons curry powder.
-Stir until curry powder is evenly distributed.
+Stir in sauce until curry powder is evenly distributed, adding water 1 or 2 teaspoons at a time as needed to help distribute sauce.
 Return egg, shrimp, roast pork, and vegetables to wok and stir-fry until everything is evenly combined, about 30 seconds.
 Season with salt and remove from heat.
 Add scallions, drizzle with sesame oil, mix well, and transfer to a large serving bowl.
 Enjoy immediately.

 Look for rice noodles with the words "kong moon" on the label (Kong Moon, also romanized as jiangmen, is a city in the Guangdong region of China).
 There are a few brands that make kong moon-style rice noodles.
 The Double Swallow brand is my personal favorite, but others will work as long as they have that "kong moon" label.